donejs/donejs/tutorials/playermx.md

       'jquery/event/resize',
       'jquery/event/drag/limit',

-Similar to the creation of our 'Play' widget, let's make a widget to show a progression bar for our video.
-This should not only display playback position, but be draggable as well. `this` in the following context, refers to our widget instance.
+The PlayerPosition widget shows a progression bar for our video.
+This should not only display playback position, but be draggable as well. `this` in the following context refers to our widget instance.
 Our progress indicator will be accessible via the `moving` property.
 A simple div will suffice for this example and we'll set some basic css properties such as position and dimensions.

       function() {
         $.Controller('PlayerPosition', {